Mongoloid: Use in United States law

-As a term for Down syndrome
+Use as a term for Down syndrome

 "Mongoloid" has had a second usage, now generally avoided as highly offensive: until the late 20th century, people with Down syndrome were often referred to as "Mongoloids", or in terms of "Mongolian idiocy" or "Mongolian imbecility".
 The term was motivated by the observation that people with Down syndrome often have epicanthic folds.

 Coined in 1908, the term remained in medical usage until the 1950s.
 In 1961, its use was deprecated by a group of genetic experts in an article in The Lancet due to its "misleading connotations".
 The term continued to be used as a pejorative in the second half of the 20th century, with shortened versions such as mong in slang usage.

-In the 21st century this usage of the term is deemed "unacceptable" in the English-speaking world and has fallen out of common use because of its offensive and misleading implications.
+In the 21st century, this usage of the term is deemed "unacceptable" in the English-speaking world and has fallen out of common use because of its offensive and misleading implications.
 The terminology change was brought about both by scientific and medical experts as well as people of Asian ancestry, including those from Mongolia.